Environmentalism is not about being rich or poor

 Respondents were asked a series of questions about their willingness to pay money to prevent pollution, and about how serious they perceived different kinds of problems to be in their communities.
 People in poorer countries were much more concerned about local water and air quality, for example, while differences with respect to global issues like biodiversity and climate change were small.

-Dr Fairbrother said: “The analysis looked at differences not just across countries at a given time, but also patterns in how environmental concern has changed as national economies have developed.
 Sometimes people talk about environmentalism like it’s a kind of luxury good, which you can only really afford once you have enough income.
-But it turns out that’s not true: as countries get richer, they don’t get any more green than before.
-Even in quite poor countries, most people say the environment is important to them.
+But it turns out that’s not true.

 "And actually, there are good reasons why poor people and developing countries are so concerned about pollution.
 A lot of environmental problems have big implications for poorer people.
 Think about the pollutants in the air around power plants and incinerators, for example, or about how climate change is leading to higher sea levels off the coast of Bangladesh.